 The following are some tips you can follow to optimize your bids and generate maximum ROI.

+If your goal is to increase conversions, there may be value in optimizing your bids for maximum clicks.
 The point here is to test out different strategies to find what works.

 The absolute top of search results is prime real estate in SEO and PPC.